christianrehn/CombineTest/README.md

 * I think the offline value in LastShot.CSV is the total offline, not the carry offline that I would need to calculate shots gained rating and the Trackman score.
 But it is the best approximation I currently have.

-## To Fix

-* Edit new configuration -> no End Ground Types table
-* Change to edit configuration takes very long under Windows (not under mac os)

 ## Ideas for the next versions:

-* Show overview/report like Trackman "Test Center or Combine report" after last shot
+* Add tab in drill page that shows a table with data for all shots in this session.
 * Add rating that is similar to Trackman Combine Test for Drives.
-* Save shot history and create links to share them
+* Show overview/report like Trackman "Test Center or Combine report".
+Save shot history and create links to share reports.
 * Improve splash screen.

 * Installer looks ugly -> change